 A buffet breakfast is served each morning in the top floor restaurant and a rooftop terrace is open every evening – a great place to watch the sunset over the city.
 Transfers are provided between the hotel and the ferry dock.

-The 4* Vilamendhoo resort offers 184 spacious, well-appointed rooms in four different categories:
+The 4* Vilamendhoo Island Resort and Spa offers 184 spacious, well-appointed rooms in four different categories:

 - Jacuzzi Water Villas (85 sqm – located over the water)